Skip to main content

 • Nightmares about the event

-• Avoidance of things related to the event: people, places, or situations
+• Avoidance of things related to the event, such as people, places, or situations

 Anxiety vs. depression

 It is important to note that there is a difference between anxiety and depression.
-In a very basic sense, anxiety is an excessive feeling of worry, where depression is excessive feelings of hopelessness and worthlessness.
-It is possible for someone to have both anxiety and depression at the same time.
+In a very basic sense, anxiety is an excessive feeling of worry, whereas depression is an excessive feeling of hopelessness and worthlessness.
+Someone can have both anxiety and depression at the same time.

 How common is anxiety?